Daniel Huerta oversees Focus’ initiatives that equip mothers and fathers with biblical principles and counsel for raising healthy, resilient children.

-Huerta earned a master’s degree in social work from the University of Denver Graduate School of Social Work and a bachelor’s degree in psychology from the University of Colorado in Colorado Springs.
-He’s currently working on his doctorate in clinical psychology at California Southern University.
+Huerta earned a master’s degree in social work from the University of Denver Graduate School of Social Work and a bachelor’s degree in psychology from the University of Colorado at Colorado Springs.
+He’s currently working on his doctorate in psychology at California Southern University.

-He maintains a private practice in Colorado Springs and served as a board member on the El Paso County Mental Health Association for almost four years.
-He is also a Certified Cognitive Behavioral Therapist.
+He has maintained a private practice in Colorado Springs since 2003 and served as a board member on the El Paso County Mental Health Association for almost four years.